 DAM – Digital Asset Management

-A Digital Asset Management (DAM) system stores and facilitates sharing of digital assets like videos, images, logos, sell sheets and more.
-This efficient sharing increases the value of the digital assets as they can be more frequently accessed and used.
+A Digital Asset Management (DAM) system stores and facilitates sharing of digital assets like videos, images, logos, spec/sell sheets and more.
+This efficient sharing can increase the value of your digital assets by easing access and use.
 In ecommerce a centralized digital asset database is critical to achieving product and brand consistency by providing shoppers with the best quality, most updated visual content available.
-In addition, a DAM system can save many hours, even days, of work transforming visual content to meet the unique requirements of each online end point where your content is published.
+In addition, for companies with large catalogs, a DAM system can save hundreds of hours of work transforming visual content to meet the unique requirements of each online end point where your content is published.
 For example, Walmart has different image spec requirements than Amazon, and a DAM can help scale, crop and organize these different versions.
 DAMs help ecommerce businesses thrive by making it easy to store, organize, access, transform and distribute visual assets.

 Important things you can do with DAM: